Sure being the middle child comes with some stigma — not the oldest and wisest and not the "baby" of the family, either.

-Though pop culture loves to poke fun at middle children — being one is actually pretty great.
-Just look at the roster of famous middle children who are doing pretty well in life: TODAY'S Natalie Morales, Bill Gates, Jennifer Lopez, Warren Buffett, Anne Hathaway, Sarah Jessica Parker, Julia Roberts and more.
+Though pop culture loves to poke fun at middle children — being one can actually be pretty great.
+Just look at the roster of famous middle children who are doing well in life: Natalie Morales, Bill Gates, Jennifer Lopez, Warren Buffett, Anne Hathaway, Sarah Jessica Parker, Julia Roberts and more.

-Here are nine reasons why being a middle child might make you better off than your siblings.
+Here are nine reasons why being a middle child might make kids better off than their siblings.

-We all know how it goes, parents are super strict with their first child.
-As a baby, they wouldn't let just anyone hold their precious first born.
-Then you came along ... and it all changed.
-That means you maybe had it a little easier than your big bro or sis.
-A fact they probably never let you forget.
+That's how it goes, parents are super strict with their first child.
+As a baby, they wouldn't let just anyone hold their precious firstborn.
+Then the second kid came along ... and it all changed.
+That middle child maybe had it a little easier than big bro or sis -- a fact they probably never forget.

 At least according to Catherine Salmon and Katrin Schumann, authors of "The Secret Power of Middle Children."
 According to their research, middle children are more open to experience and more willing to develop different abilities while searching for their own niche in the family.

-Further, they found that middle borns are agents of change in business, politics and science.
+Further, they found that middles are agents of change in business, politics and science.
 They're team players who know how to deal with everyone.

-So, yeah, maybe you don't get as much attention as your baby bro, but according to birth order experts, that means you're able to keep things to yourself.
+So, yeah, maybe the middle kids don't get as much attention as the baby, but according to birth-order experts, that means they're able to keep things to themselves.

-4. You know how to go with the flow.
+4. They know how to go with the flow

-After your parents had their third child, you had to find your own way.
-Today, you're way better at compromising and negotiating than your older and younger siblings, who typically got their way.
+After the parents had their third child, the middle kids had to find their own way.
+Today,they're way better at compromising and negotiating than their older and younger siblings, who typically got their way.

 Your parents had a looser leash on you, which means you were able to form stronger friendships at younger ages.

-6. You're probably not your parents' favorite — and that's OK!
+6. They're probably not the favorite — and that's OK

-7. You're JUST as smart as your siblings.
+7. They are JUST as smart as the siblings

 A 2015 study debunked the popular myth that firstborns are the most intellectual of the family.
 Though they do have higher IQs, the margin is extremely slight.

-Like we said before, your parents were a little more lax with you, which means you were able to do more things on your own.
-You're not afraid to try a new sport, activity or career — you're used to tackling things solo!
+Because the parents were a little more lax, middle kids were able to do more things on their own.
+They're not afraid to try a new sport, activity or career — because they're used to tackling things solo!

-9. You might live longer than your younger sibling.
+9. They might live longer than the younger sibling

 A 2015 study found that mortality risk in adulthood increases with later birth order.
-So while you might not live as long as your older sibling, you could outlive your younger brother or sister.
+So while the middle child might not live as long as the older sibling, they could outlive a younger brother or sister.

-Today, celebrate your uniqueness as the middle child — and hey, maybe the "middle child syndrome," isn't such a bad thing after all.
+Today, celebrate the uniqueness of the middle child — and hey, maybe the "middle child syndrome," isn't such a bad thing after all.